msheliga1/hw18MongoSocialAPI/README.md

         Noted that routes exist for creating courses, etc.
     Be Sure to BackUp:
         Before beginning work, copied entire Main to MainOrig.
 Also saved a copy of README.md.
+    Try running new code;
+        npm i, npm run seed (had to correct insertOne to create), and npm run dev all worked.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)